-NV/NV introduces students who may have an interest in pursuing a career in the professional theater industry to the myriad of roles within the sector, allowing them to make an informed choice before committing to a career path.
+NV/NV introduces students with an interest in the professional theater industry to the myriad of roles within the sector, giving them the opportunity to make an informed choice before committing to a career path.

-The pilot class, "Theater Directing: Staging Your World" ran weekly from January-March 2017, at the Drama League Theater Center in Tribeca.
-Eight juniors and seniors from across the city (and beyond) learned the essential tools and practices for directing for the stage.
-The program culminated in a showcase of their work - scenes from Tennessee Williams' The Glass Menagerie - performed by ten talented sophomores, juniors and seniors from across New York City.
+The pilot class, "Theater Directing: Staging Your World" ran weekly from January-March 2017 and taught eight juniors and seniors from across the city (and beyond) the essential tools and practices for directing for the stage.
+The class culminated in a showcase of their work - scenes from Tennessee Williams' The Glass Menagerie - performed by ten talented sophomores, juniors and seniors from across New York City.

 Stay tuned for information about upcoming classes as we work to expand the program.
 Future classes will include "Audition Preparation", "Alternative Theater Styles", an experiential "Industry Primer" and many more.